Emergency-Response-Demo/erdemo.io/architecture.md

   - **Source code**: [Emergency Console](https://github.com/Emergency-Response-Demo/emergency-console)
   - **Serverless Enabled**:  no

-The emergency console is the front end UI for the Demo Solution.
+The emergency console is the front end UI for the demo application.
 It provides the following main views:

   - Incident Commander Dashboard: The overall view of all Incidents, Responders and Missions